comychitz/intro_to_programming/README.md

 general-purpose language widely used in practice today.

 ### functions
-A program is made of many tiny units we call functions.
+A program is made of many tiny units we call *functions*.
 A program function is conceptually the same as a mathematical function.
 Take `y = f(x)` as an example.
 The function `f` takes as input a value, `x`, and returns a different value, `y`.
 Let's take a look at an example function in C++.